 Sweetened with honey, almond butter and dried fruit, they’re a great healthy alternative and will keep your kid’s tummy from rumbling.

 Final words before the flight

 Hopefully this blog has simmered your long-flight snack nerves!
 Plane snacks don’t have to be excruciatingly expensive and unsatisfying.
-They can be full of flavour, easy to prepare, and for the little ones, a source of entertainment.
+They can be full of flavor, easy to prepare, and for the little ones, a source of entertainment.